PacoReinaCampo/OpenNN/lifecycle/book/chapters/chapter1.md

 - **Validation Schedule**: Provide a timeline for validation activities and milestones.
 - **Data Collection and Analysis**: Outline procedures for collecting and analyzing validation data.

-**Importance**: The HValP ensures that the software is thoroughly validated against its requirements, confirming its suitability for the intended operational environment.
+**Importance**: The HValP ensures that the hardware is thoroughly validated against its requirements, confirming its suitability for the intended operational environment.

-## SOFTWARE VERIFICATION PLAN (HVERP)
+## HARDWARE VERIFICATION PLAN (HVERP)

-**Description**: The HVerP details the approach to verifying that the software design meets its specified requirements and design criteria.
+**Description**: The HVerP details the approach to verifying that the hardware design meets its specified requirements and design criteria.

 **Key Elements**: